MarjoleinHordijk/PythonTutorials/docs/source/02_02_Scripting.md

     print("My name is " + name + ".")
 ```

-If you want to call this function from the console, you would have to run ```myFunction(name)``` and insert a name (string) as argument.
+If you want to call this function from the console, you would have to run ```myFunction(name)``` and insert a name (string) as an argument.
 Now, if we want to run this function in our script, we can simply add this to our document.

 However, be aware of the following!
 If you call a function in a script, make sure that the definition of the function is located *BEFORE* the piece of code which calls it.
 This is important because otherwise Python will "not know about" the function yet.
 It will spit you an error saying the function has not yet been defined.